ishika-1/SoftwareTesting/README.md

 # Software Testing

-This repository contains all the assignment made in Software Testing Lab.
+This repository contains the assignments made in Software Testing Lab.

 Name - Ishika Agarwal